haidaraM/ansible-playbook-grapher/README.md

                         will be open with VSCode.
 For 'custom', you need to set a custom format with --open-protocol-custom-
                         formats.
+  --renderer {graphviz,mermaid-flowchart}
+                        The renderer to use to generate the graph.
+Default: graphviz
   --skip-tags SKIP_TAGS
                         only run plays and tasks whose tags do not match these values